Sinclair Broadcast Group: Other holdings

-Stirr (2019) is a free, ad-supported streaming service launched on January 16, 2019, and draws on programming from the Sinclair TV stations and other streaming live channels.
-Some program would be available on demand.
-Its main channel is Stirr City, which pulls content based on the location you select.
-When network programming runs on its local channel, Stirr City would provide alternative programming.

 Sinclair Television Group

 Sinclair Television Group, Inc. is a subsidiary of Sinclair Broadcast Group that owns television stations in mid-sized markets.
 In June 2015, Sinclair TV Group, Inc. formed Tornante-Sinclair LLC, a TV production company, with Michael Eisner's Tornante Co.
 With MGM on October 31, 2015, Comet was launched as a sci-fi broadcast subchannel network.

 Chesapeake Television

 Chesapeake Television is a subsidiary of Sinclair Broadcast Group that owns television stations in smaller markets.
 Chesapeake was founded in 2013, to acquire small-market stations purchased through Sinclair's run of acquisitions.
 As early as January 2013, Sinclair was looking at forming a new subsidiary group for its smaller-market stations.
-With the February 2013 announcement of the company's purchase of Barrington Broadcasting, Sinclair announced the formation of a subsidiary for this purpose, Chesapeake Television, to be headed by Steve Pruett (former CEO of Communications Corporation of America and the current chairman of the Fox network's affiliate board).
+With the February 2013 announcement of the company's purchase of Barrington Broadcasting, Sinclair announced the formation of a subsidiary for this purpose, Chesapeake Television, to be headed by Steve Pruett, former CEO of Communications Corporation of America and the current chairman of the Fox network's affiliate board.
 The four stations, as well as a fifth acquired through an LMA, that Sinclair purchased from Cox Media Group and the Barrington stations formed the initial nuclei of the group.